5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Polytheism (Nikkal is one among many gods)

-• Gods with human behavior (jealousy, revenge, death)
+• Gods with human behavior (jealousy, vengeance, death)

 • Seek relationship with God and justice